 Number Line Smash

 This game takes some space but will get your students up and moving as they practice numbers.
 Write the numerals one through twenty on brown paper bags (brown bag lunch size), and keep several bags and a marker on hand to replace damaged bags as needed.
 Open each bag and twist the top so you have a paper bag balloon of sorts.
 Then arrange these in a circle in an open playing area.
 (You may need to go outside to have enough room.)
 Have two students stand in the center of the circle with a rolled up magazine for a bat.
-Then, say one number aloud.
-The two students must race to smash the bag that bears that number.
-The one who smashes it first scores a point.
-Give everyone in class at least two or three turns.
-To extend the activity, have each person take a bag at the end of class and find an item that they can place in the bag the correct number of times.
-For example, someone with the number five might put five pinecones in the bag.
-Someone with number eleven might find eleven leaves to put in theirs.
+Then, say one number aloud and the two students must race to smash the bag that bears that number.
+The one who smashes it first scores a point

 This game will really challenge your students’ abilities to read very large numbers.
 Students play in groups of three or four, and each group gets one die.
 A ten sided die is ideal (ten being zero), but a standard six sided die will work just as well.
 Students take turns rolling the die.
 On his turn, a student rolls and writes his number on the piece of paper to the left of any existing numbers.
 He then reads the number on the page.
 Players take turns rolling and adding numbers to one already on the paper, watching the number “snake” grow with each turn.
 With each turn the number becomes longer and students must read the entire number.
 Make sure each person gets at least three turns.
 By the end of the game, your students will be reading a number at least as long as 111,111,111.